 DERA reimbursement grants provide support for projects that protect human health and improve air quality by reducing harmful emissions from diesel engines.
 Reimbursement grants will be given to on-road heavy duty diesel vehicle replacement, nonroad engine/equipment and marine engine/vessel replacement projects.

 A limited number of awards will be given out on a competitive basis.
-Applications will be accepted through November 5, 2021.
+Applications period has closed.

 For more information on the grants please see the Air Resources website or email Madeline Haines Madeline.Haines@dem.ri.gov